ayotundeakinsola/first-milestone-project/README.md

 # Credits

+### Content
+* The text in the About section was provided by the Makeup Arstist.

+* The text in the price section was gotten from <http://www.judyartofmakeup.nl/nl/>

+* The text in the reviews section was provided by 3 different customers.

+*  The form in the contact section was made using bootstrap forms.

+### Media
+* The image in the home section was provided by the make up artist.

-The makeup icon in the services section was made by Surang from www.flaticon.com The hairstyle icon in the services section was made by dinosoftlabs from www.flaticon.com The diploma icon in the services section was made by Smashicons from www.flaticon.com
+* The makeup icon in the services section was made by Surang from <www.flaticon.com>

+* The hairstyle icon in the services section was made by dinosoftlabs <from www.flaticon.com>

+* The diploma icon in the services section was made by Smashicons from <www.flaticon.com>

-Content
-The text for section Y was copied from the Wikipedia article Z Media
+* The images in the Portfolio section was gotten from <https://www.melaninwonder.com/>

-The photos used in this site were obtained from ...
-Acknowledgements
+# Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from this website <http://www.judyartofmakeup.nl/nl/>